Olympus PEN-F vs Panasonic GF3

 The Olympus PEN-F has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the PEN-F and the GF3 write their files to SDXC cards.
 The PEN-F supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the GF3 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN-F and Panasonic Lumix DMC-GF3 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the PEN-F has a hotshoe, while the GF3 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the GF3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GF3 was succeeded by the Panasonic GF5.
+Both the PEN-F and the GF3 have been discontinued, but can regularly be found used on eBay.
+The GF3 was replaced by the Panasonic GF5, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.